 Buick Encore Interior

-Test drivers say that the all-new 2013 Buick Encore offers an attractively designed interior that’s built with premium materials.
+Although it’s smaller than most SUVs in the class, reviewers say that the 2014 Buick Encore features a stylish cabin design that’s fitted with premium materials.
 They note that soft-touch surfaces add to the interior’s upscale feel, while a standard active noise cancellation system keeps the Encore’s cabin exceptionally quiet.

-The 2013 Buick Encore comes standard with a backup camera and a six-speaker stereo with Buick’s IntelliLink infotainment system, which includes a 7-inch color display, Bluetooth phone and audio streaming, satellite radio, an auxiliary input jack and a USB port.
-Options and features available on higher trims include a sunroof, forward collision and lane departure warning systems, navigation and dual-zone automatic climate control.
+The 2014 Buick Encore comes standard with a backup camera and a six-speaker stereo with Buick’s IntelliLink infotainment system, which includes a 7-inch color display, Bluetooth phone and audio streaming, satellite radio, an auxiliary input jack and a USB port.
+Options and features available on higher trims include a sunroof, navigation, dual-zone automatic climate control, as well as blind spot monitoring with rear cross traffic alert, forward collision warning and lane departure warning systems.

 Reviewers are impressed with the Encore’s long list of standard features, though one test driver notes that items like a power liftgate and push-button start are not available.
 Still, another auto writer praises the Encore’s IntelliLink infotainment system, saying that the system works quickly and is extremely easy to use.